 Central and South America

 There are currently no major restrictions on sea logistics operations.
 The offices are still handling business, but with reduced staff or in home office mode.
 The ports are operational, but delays may occur in the terminals due to reduced staff, reduced attention hours and local quarantine measures.
-We see medium impacts on equipment availability - especially reefer containers.
+We see medium-high impacts on equipment availability - especially reefer containers.

 In Brazil, operations are running with only minor limitations.